EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

 #### In-Game

-You will need to dump and use the official Xbox dashboard to configure the Xbox language settings.
-The default dashboard included with EmuDeck is "an unsigned "dummy" dashboard" with limited capability.
+The default dashboard included with EmuDeck is "an unsigned "dummy" dashboard" with limited capability and **cannot** change language settings.

-For more information, see [https://xemu.app/docs/dashboard/](https://xemu.app/docs/dashboard/).
+You will need to either:

+* Dump and use the official Xbox dashboard to configure the Xbox language settings.
-You may also use an open-source dashboard to configure Xbox language settings.
+* Use an open source dashboard to configure Xbox language settings.

-**Here's How**
+#### Official Xbox Dashboard

+For more information and instructions on how to dump an official Xbox dashboard, see [https://xemu.app/docs/dashboard/](https://xemu.app/docs/dashboard/) and [https://xemu.app/docs/required-files/](https://xemu.app/docs/required-files/).

+#### Open Source Dashboard

 1. In Desktop Mode, open [https://github.com/dracc/NevolutionX/releases](https://github.com/dracc/NevolutionX/releases) in a browser of your choice
 2. Download the latest version of `nevox_hdd.zip`